sverweij/dependency-cruiser/doc/faq.md

 If you have imports with variables (`require(someVariable)`, `import(someOtherVariable).then((pMod) => {...})`) or expressions
 (`require(funkyBoolean ? 'lodash' : 'underscore'))`
-in your code dependency-cruiser won't be able to determinewhat dependencies they're about.
-For now dependency-cruiser focusses on doing static analysis only and doing that well.
+in your code dependency-cruiser won't be able to determine what dependencies they're about.
+For now dependency-cruiser focuses on doing static analysis only and doing that well.

 ### Q: Does it work with my monorepo?